FireflyXD/program-instructions/README.md

 ></script>
 ```

 After the fm-slim package script, the `fm.start()` function must be called.
-For example, if the client were "nextgenmedicine," the `fm.start()` call would incorporate the client name by passing it into the `program_id` parameter.
+For example, if the client were "zetrello," the `fm.start()` call would incorporate the client name by passing it into the `program_id` parameter.

 ### Google Analytics